Greece Moments Greece Moments

 Chrissi Ammos

-A wild beach that is located about two kilometers north of the airport and can be reached via a dirt road.
-The raging sea meets a stretch of golden sandy beach.
+A wild beach located about two kilometers north of the airport, reachable via a dirt road.
+The rough sea meets a stretch of golden sandy beach.

 Chrissi Ammos Astypalea Strände